unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-2/lesson-2_understanding-swap-fees.md

 🐿️ With Fee Consideration

-The user specifies 1,000 Token X for the swap, but internally the AMM calculates with 997 after subtracting 0.3% (3 tokens).
+The user specifies 1,000 Token X for the swap, but internally the AMM calculates with 997 after subtracting 0.3％（3 tokens）.

 ![](/images/AVAX-AMM/section-2/2_2_3.png)